Anonymousacldst/TaSL/README.md

 For LLaMA-7B, we use [LoRA](https://github.com/microsoft/LoRA) to accelerate the speed of fine-tuning process.
 At the end of training, the fine-tuned weights will be stored in `$checkpoint_files`.
 And the importance distribution of skill units will be stored in `$ipt_file`.

-The code then automatically implements the fine-grained model averaging strategy (`fine_grained_avg.py`).
+The code then automatically implements the fine-grained skill consolidation strategy (`skill_consolidation.py`).

 ## Step 3.
 Inference